 Health score ≠ stock price.
 This rates the quality of Travel+Leisure Co's business: profitability, growth, balance sheet strength.
 It doesn't tell you whether the stock is a good buy at today's price.
 Not financial advice.
 Use it alongside valuation analysis and your own research.

 Travel+Leisure Co has an operating margin of 13.8%, meaning the company retains $14 of operating profit per $100 of revenue.
-This results in a moderate score of 59/100, indicating healthy but not exceptional operating efficiency.
+This strong profitability earns a score of 84/100, reflecting efficient cost management and pricing power.
 This is down from 19.0% the prior year.

-Travel+Leisure Co passes 6 of 9 financial strength tests.
+Travel+Leisure Co passes 6 of 8 computable financial strength tests (1 of the nine could not be computed from available data).
 3 of 4 profitability signals pass, all 2 leverage/liquidity signals pass, 1 of 2 efficiency signals pass.

 For every $1 of reported earnings, Travel+Leisure Co generates $2.78 in operating cash flow ($640.0M OCF vs $230.2M net income).
 This indicates profits are well-supported by actual cash generation, not accounting adjustments.